Glareone/VueJS-2-Portfolio/README.md

 * componentUpdate - how to update existing node in a dom WITH all children inside.
 * unbind - how to unbind element from DOM.

+> To get more info take a look on Lecture-block-11 Readme file and project.

 ### Transition & Animation
 *
 > *-enter means v-enter like default naming and *yourTransitionObjectName*-enter.